 Few things interrupt the beauty of a warm spring morning like the sound of a woodpecker drilling into your home.
-Though the birds themselves are often lovely to look at, the damage they cause to buildings and trees is not.
-In fact, woodpeckers can do thousands of dollars of damage if they make nests in the exterior of your home.
-We’ll show you how to safely get rid of woodpeckers and keep them away from your property without harming them.
+Woodpeckers can do thousands of dollars of damage if they make nests in the exterior of your home.
+We’ll show you how to safely get rid of birds, specifically woodpeckers, and keep them away from your property without harming them.

 Signs of Woodpecker Damage

-Woodpeckers perform their characteristic pecking behavior for two reasons: to get food and to communicate with other birds.
-Their hard, sharp beaks can drill into wood in order to retrieve any juicy insects inside.
-They also drum their beaks against hard surfaces to communicate with each other, mostly to mark territory or engage in courting behavior.
+Woodpeckers perform their characteristic pecking behavior to get food, create shelter, or communicate with other birds.
+Their hard, sharp beaks can drill into wood in order to retrieve any juicy insects inside or bore holes for their nests.
+They also drum their beaks against hard surfaces to communicate with each other, mostly to mark territory or court their mates.

 Of course, this fascinating behavior also makes them pests.
 Repeated drumming from a woodpecker’s bill can damage a variety of surfaces.
 They can drill holes in trees, wooden structures, and even stucco siding.